EricLBuehler/xlora/README.md

     file is outputted containing the mapping from each sequence log file to the index of the contained tensor so that one may reconstruct the log order.
     The file specified should not contain an extension.
-- `xlora.from_pretrained(load_directory: str, model: PreTrainedModel, adapters: Union[List[str], Dict[str, str]], verbose: bool, device: str, from_safetensors: bool = True) -> PeftModel`
-  - Load the xLoRA classifier and potentially adapters.
-This should be called after an xLoRA classifier has been trained.
 - `PeftModel.get_nb_trainable_parameters() -> Tuple[int, int]`
   - Return a tuple `(num_trainable, num_all_params)`
 - `PeftModel.print_scalings_predictions(n_predictions_lifetime: int)`